baseballwalkerchris/LetEmCook-Frontend/README.md

 # LetEmCook!

-Our app is a cooking social media app that brings college students together through food, where users can share stories, recipes, and events.
+Our app is a cooking social media app where users can share stories, recipes, and events, with the purpose of bringing college students together through food.

 Link to our backend repository: https://github.com/Jcheng777/FA24HackChallenge-Backend